Tanwey/ground-sentence-video/README.md

 # Temporally Grounding Natural Sentence in Video
 ...
-Code for the paper
+Code for the paper<br/>
-Temporally Grounding Natural Sentence in Video
+Temporally Grounding Natural Sentence in Video<br/>
 I will add instructions in the near future...